Sathi Roy, a non-commissioned Mortgage Expert at Better, gives an overview of mortgage rates

 Keep in mind that your Loan Estimate will include all closing costs, including an estimate of required third-party fees (like title, appraisal, recording fees, and taxes).
 These costs won’t impact your rate, but they may impact the size of your down payment since you’ll need to pay them upfront.

 Of course, we’re always here to help guide you.
 You can get on the phone with a non-commissioned Mortgage Expert like me to talk through your options.
 Schedule a call today.

 At Better, we’ve streamlined the mortgage process and done away with Loan Officer commissions and lender fees, passing the savings to you.
 So once you have your Loan Estimates from us, feel free to shop around.
 We’re so confident that we can get you the best terms that we created the Better Price Guarantee: we will beat a competitor's offer by at least $1000 or we’ll pay you $1000.

 Ready to get started?

 We want to put you in control of your rates and your mortgage experience, while offering support and transparency along the way.
-Start exploring your options by checking today’s rates for home purchase and refinance, creating an account, and scheduling a call with a Loan Consultant.
+Start exploring your options by checking today’s rates for home purchase and refinance, creating an account, and scheduling a call with a Mortgage Expert.